Nelson 1000 optimized

 Nelson

-Nelson is just three years old, growing up in a small rural community called Paroty, where a narrow dirt road winds up the side of a mountain.
+Nelson lives in a small rural community called Paroty, where a narrow dirt road winds up the side of a mountain.
 His home is a fragile shelter—more makeshift than permanent—with a dirt floor and a corrugated metal roof that shields the family from rain.
 The walls are woven from thin wooden slats, and only one small room is fully enclosed with a layer of mud-based plaster.

 Inside this single space, Nelson lives with his parents and three older siblings.
 Life is simple and crowded, with very few possessions.
 Still, the family relies on what they can grow around them.
 Nelson’s father plants sweet potatoes on their small plot of land, and the breadfruit and mango trees nearby help provide food when they can.

-With sponsorship, Nelson would have the opportunity to attend a stable, quality private school in the city.
-His tuition would be fully covered, along with school supplies, books, and uniforms.
-His family would also receive support for transportation and daily meals, ensuring he can attend school consistently and focus on learning.
+However, now that Nelson is sponsored through Thrive Ansanm, he will have the opportunity to attend a stable, quality private school in the city.
+His tuition will be fully covered, along with school supplies, books, and uniforms.
+His family will also receive support for transportation and daily meals, ensuring he can attend school consistently and focus on learning.

-Your support would do more than educate Nelson—it would lift a weight from his entire family.
-By easing the financial strain, his parents could better provide for their household’s most basic needs, while Nelson gains the chance to build a brighter, more secure future.
+Thus, this sponsorship not only helps Nelson, but it lifts a weight from his entire family.
+By easing the financial strain, his parents can better provide for their household’s most basic needs, and Nelson gains the chance to build a brighter, more secure future.

 Age: 3